 Invoices

-The invoices section will allow you to download your monthly invoice as a PDF, and show historical invoices and upcoming billing dates.
+The invoices section allows you to download your monthly invoice as a PDF and shows historical invoices and upcoming billing dates.

 Payment methods